I came across an article of John Piper’s recently in which he listed five besetting sins with which he struggles.

 Day after day every priest stands and performs his religious duties; again and again he offers the same sacrifices, which can never take away sins.
 But when this priest (Jesus) had offered for all time one sacrifice for sins, he sat down at the right hand of God, and since that time he waits for his enemies to be made his footstool.
 For by one sacrifice he has made perfect forever those who are being made holy.
 (Hebrews 10:11-14)

 I can never out-sin God’s grace.
 It is an ocean I could never hope to expend.
 For the one whose heart has been made God’s and whose name is written in the Book of Life, all sins have been covered.
-Like an infinite line being only a small part of an infinite plane, when my sin seems endless, God reveals a new endless.
+Like an infinite line comprising only a small part of an infinite plane, when my sin seems endless, God reveals a new endless.